The town, fortress and circular town plan of Hamina

 The star-shaped bastion fortress encloses the old circular town centre, with the eight radial streets starting from the Town Hall Square.
 The radial streets have two circular cross streets, Isoympyräkatu and Pikkuympyräkatu, which follow the shape of the fortress.
 Pikkuympyräkatu is a full circle about 900 metres long.

 The circular town, which is rare on a global scale, with its ramparts and extraordinary town plan is well preserved despite many large-scale fires which raged in the 19th century.
 The military traditions of Hamina have lived on, first in the Imperial Cadet School of Finland in the 19th century and later in the Reserve Officer School in the 20th century.

-The event arena Hamina Bastion was built in the Central Bastion of the fortress in 1998.
-In the summer, the Bastion is covered by the largest dismountable canopy in Europe.
+The event arena Hamina Bastion was built in the central bastion of the fortress in 1998.
+In the summer, the Bastion is covered by the largest demountable canopy in Europe.
 The stands can accommodate thousands of visitors.
 The 58 casemate vaults bordering the Bastion area have been renovated and equipped with modern technology.